 Pet First Aid: Drowning in Dogs

 Throughout the warmer months, most dogs love nothing more than swimming to cool off.
 What’s the harm in that you may ask?
 Well, with increasingly unpredictable weather conditions from gale-force winds to extreme rainfall – the safety of water can change drastically in a short amount of time.
-Regardless of whether you live by the sea or around a network of waterways and rivers, being alert to and prepared for any waterborne hazards for pets is wise so read on to find out how your pet can be safe around water.
+Regardless of whether you live by the sea or around a network of waterways and rivers, being alert to and prepared for a potential drowning in dogs situation is wise so read on to find out how your pet can be safe around water.

 While sea swimming is the most likely activity where you’ll have to consider strong currents, swimming in large rivers and waterways or canals can be dangerous even for the strongest of swimmers.
 It’s especially important to be cautious after heavy rainfalls – the surface of the water is often misleading to how fast the water is passing.

 If your dog loves a paddle in the sea, be wary of strong currents which can pull your dog further out to sea.
 Most beaches that are known for dangerous tides will have flags on the beach to signify if the water is safe is swim in. it’s also worth noting that many beaches in the summer only allow dogs on a lead, this is usually between May and September so check out if your desired beach is dog-friendly before setting off!

 What to do if your pet is drowning

 - Never put yourself in danger by jumping into potentially unsafe waters.

 - Once your pet is back on land, check their breathing, wrap them in a dry blanket or towel and check for signs of shock or hypothermia.

 - If they are still unconscious, drain your pet’s lungs by holding them by their hind legs and gently shake them upside down.